top of page

 Digital Twins for Carbon Capture and Storage - Nathan Leonard - Kongsberg Digital

 Digital twins are transforming oil and gas operations by optimizing assets, reducing emissions, and enabling carbon capture and storage (CCS).
 We spoke with Nathan Leonard of Kongsberg Digital at Reuters Energy LIVE in Houston, TX, to discuss the opportunities and challenges.
-Follow ORGEL across multiple platforms: LinkedIn YouTube Spotify
+TX Energy Buyers: Easily Compare 100+ energy providers to get your best rate: https://go.comparepower.com/orgel Follow ORGEL across multiple platforms: LinkedIn YouTube www.ORGEL.u

 Dec 16, 2025